 UPDATE: This federal lawsuit accusing the South Dakota state health plan of discrimination, was dismissed following the death of our friend and plaintiff, Terri Bruce.

 Terri Bruce had sued the South Dakota State Employee Health Plan in 2017, arguing that a provision in the plan banning medical services for gender transformations violated the U.S. Constitution and the 1964 Civil Rights Act.
-Bruce, who passed away in December, was a transgender man who worked for the South Dakota State Historical Society Archaeological Research Center.
+Bruce, who died in December 2018, was a transgender man who worked for the South Dakota State Historical Society Archaeological Research Center.

 The ACLU filed suit against state of South Dakota because it denies transgender employees health insurance coverage for medically necessary transition-related health care.